Weak measurement amplification based on thermal noise effect: Introduction

 In most previous studies the pointer is initialised in pure Gaussian state.
 It was an inherit assumption that the pointer has to be in the pure state at the inception of WM \cite{Aharonov88,Duck89}.
-A pointer can be easily represented with light in pure state \cite{Ritchie91,Hosten08,Dixon09}, but with particles of efficient mass \cite {Kleckner01,Arndt99,Hackermuller04,Riou06}, it's difficult to initialize them in pure state due to environmental induced decoherence. \textbf{The discussion of mixed state pointer in WM is given in \cite {Johansen04,Cho10,Tamate12}.
+A pointer can be easily represented with light in pure state \cite{Ritchie91,Hosten08,Dixon09}, but with particles of efficient mass \cite {Kleckner01,Arndt99,Hackermuller04,Riou06}, it's difficult to initialize them in pure state due to environmental induced decoherence.
+Recently using squeezed pointer states combined with WM can also amplify small physical quantities \cite{Li--15}.
+Moreover, weak measurement based of thermal state pointer can also enhance parameter estimation in quantum metrology\ discussed in \cite{Li-15} which is very different from previous results \cite {Tanaka13,Knee14,Zhang15,Knee15}.
+The discussion of mixed state pointer in WM is given in \cite{Johansen04,Cho10,Tamate12}.
 However, they only focus on weak-value formalism (see \cite{Kofman12,Dresse14} for reviews) but not what extent the amplification value can be, i.e., the amplification limit.
-Thermal state is not only mixed state but also easier to prepare, especially in optomechanical systems \cite{Li14,Pepper12}.
-One may naturally ask whether using thermal state pointer in WM can give a valid result for the amplification limit, and what kind of advantage it has than pure state pointer.}
+Needless to say, thermal state is easier to prepare, especially in optomechanical systems \cite{Li14,Pepper12}.
+One may naturally ask whether using thermal state pointer in WM can give a valid result for the amplification limit, and what kind of advantage it has than pure state pointer.